Krylov Winding and Emergent Coherence in Operator Growth Dynamics

 To illustrate this, we use the SYK+bath model of Ref.~\cite{ChenSYKplusSYKBath,Dissectingquantummanybodychaos}, where the parameter $h$ can be tuned continuously.
 In this model, phase alignment is perfect and, using scramblon effective field theory \cite{KitaevSoftMode, GuKitaev, GuKitaevZhangTwoWayOTOC, ZhangLargeNMajoranaSizeDist, Zhang_2021, Zhang_2023, Liu_2024} and results from Ref.~\cite{Dissectingquantummanybodychaos}, we find that the size-winding distribution takes the form of a ``compressed exponential'':

 where $K$ is a constant and $\ell_0$ is the initial average size.
-(See SM for the full expression of $q(\ell,t)$, along with derivations, and for a plot of $q(\ell,t)$ for various $h$ in Fig.~\ref{fig:SYK}).
-Eq.~\eqref{Eq:qoflmain} should be contrasted with the Krylov wavefunction in Eq.~\eqref{eq:varphilatetimes} which is simply exponential in $n$ (see Fig.~\ref{fig:Schematic} for a schematic comparison).
+(See SM \cite{supp} for the full expression of $q(\ell,t)$, along with derivations, and for a plot of $q(\ell,t)$ for various values of $h$).
+Eq.~\eqref{Eq:qoflmain} should be contrasted with the Krylov wavefunction in Eq.~\eqref{eq:varphilatetimes} which is exponential in $n$ (see Fig.~\ref{fig:Schematic} for a schematic comparison).

 As predicted in Eq.~\eqref{argumentsuperlinear}, the phase of the winding distribution thus scales as $\ell^{1/h}$ in this model.
 For $h<1$, the superlinear phase winding broadens the peak of the Fourier transform $C_S(\mu,t) = \sum_\ell q(\ell,t) e^{i\mu\ell}$, see Fig.~\ref{fig:size_FTs}, and qualitatively changes the shape of the peak, with e.g. an ``elbow'' appearing to the left of the peak, see Fig. \ref{fig:size_FTs}(b) at $h=0.5$ for an example.
-Since the peak in $\mu$ is interpreted as a well-defined position of an infalling particle in holography, it would be interesting to study the holographic interpretation of such non-standard behavior in $C_S(\mu,t)$ for $h<1$.
+Since the peak in $\mu$ is interpreted as a well-defined position of an infalling particle in holography, it would be interesting to study the holographic interpretation of such non-standard behavior in $C_S(\mu,t)$ for models that do not saturate the COG bound.

+Before moving to the conclusion, let us comment on the dependence on the initial operator $O$.
+Krylov winding is expected for any generic local operator, with the dependence on the initial operator entering primarily through the quantitative value of the asymptotic slope $\alpha$ of the Lanczos coefficients, which can vary with $O$.
+By contrast, \emph{size winding} relies on additional conditions---an approximately low-rank Krylov-to-size map and the degree of saturation of the chaos--operator-growth bound $\lambda_L \le 2\alpha$.
+We expect these conditions to be satisfied to varying degrees for different $O$s, and hence the features of size winding to vary from operator to operator (e.g.\ both the spectral gap controlling the low-rank approximation and the ratio $h=\lambda_L/(2\alpha)$ may have such a dependence).

+In conclusion, we have shown that Krylov winding provides a generic mechanism for the emergence of coherence in many-body quantum dynamics and is a direct consequence of the operator growth hypothesis.
+Krylov winding should also appear in few-body (semi-)classical systems~\cite{bohigas1984spectral,PhysRevB.100.155128}, since the operator growth hypothesis applies there as well~\cite{hyp}, including classically integrable models with unstable saddles~\cite{xu2020does, xiangyusaddledom}.
+It would be interesting to develop a classical phase-space interpretation of Krylov winding in such settings, and to ask whether analogs of \emph{size} winding exist.

+\lsec{Acknowledgments} This work was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences under Early Career Research Program Award Number DE-SC0025568.
+We acknowledge the Digital Research Alliance of Canada for computational resources.
+We thank Ehud Altman and Xiangyu Cao for invaluable contributions to the manuscript and Pawel Caputa and Tommy Schuster for illuminating discussions.